 - Automated attack simulation – we simulate all kinds of cyberattacks.

-- Real-life scenarios – we evaluate users’ vulnerability to give company or pesonal data away using realistic web-pages.
+- Real-life scenarios – we evaluate users’ vulnerability to give away company or personal data using realistic web pages.

-- User behaviour analysis – we gather user data and compile it in extensive reports to give you a detailed picture of your employees’ security awareness level.
+- User behavior analysis – we gather user data and compile it into extensive reports to give you a detailed picture of your employees’ security awareness level.

-- Malicious file replicas – our emails contain malware file repilcas, to make the simulation as realistic as it can be.
+- Malicious file replicas – our emails contain malware file replicas, to make the simulation as realistic as it can be.

 - Interactive lessons – if employees fail to recognize our traps and fall into one, they will discover lessons on the best security practices.